redis/redis-doc/topics/cluster-tutorial.md

 All the slots will be covered as usually, but this time the master at 127.0.0.1:7000 will have more hash slots, something around 6461.

+Scripting a resharding operation
+---

+Reshardings can be performed automatically without the need to manually enter the parameters in an interactive way.
+This is possible using a command line like the following:

+    ./redis-trib.rb reshard <host>:<port> --from <node-id> --to <node-id> --slots --yes

+This allows to build some automatism if you are likely to reshard often however currently, there is no way for `redis-trib` to automatically rebalance the cluster checking the distribution of keys across the cluster nodes and intelligently moving slots as needed.
+This feature will be added in the future.

 A more interesting example application
 ---

-So far so good, but the example application we used is not very good.
+The example application we wrote early is not very good.
-It writes simply to the cluster without ever checking if what was written is the right thing.
+It writes to the cluster in a simple way without even checking if what was written is the right thing.

 From our point of view the cluster receiving the writes could just always write the key `foo` to `42` to every operation, and we would not notice at all.

-So in the reids-rb-cluster repository, there is a more interesting application that is called `consistency-test.rb`.
-It is a much more interesting application as it uses a set of counters, by default 1000, and sends `INCR` commands in order to increment the counters.
+So in the `redis-rb-cluster` repository, there is a more interesting application that is called `consistency-test.rb`.
+It uses a set of counters, by default 1000, and sends `INCR` commands in order to increment the counters.

 However instead of just writing, the application does two additional things:

 * When a counter is updated using `INCR`, the application remembers the write.
-* It also reads a random counter before every write, and check if the value is what it expected it to be, comparing it with the value it has in memory.
+* It also reads a random counter before every write, and check if the value is what we expected it to be, comparing it with the value it has in memory.

 What this means is that this application is a simple **consistency checker**, and is able to tell you if the cluster lost some write, or if it accepted